 Step 1: Carefully consider the circumstances- Technically speaking, you cannot file a request to have your disability rating increased.
 Instead, you can only file to have your overall case reviewed.
 This is a very important distinction, because it means that it is possible for your rating to be changed downward.
 If that happens, your benefits would actually be reduced.

 Step 2: Prepare the medical evidence- To successfully get your rating changed to a higher level, you will need strong supporting medical evidence that backs up your case.
 You should be able to provide extensive evidence in your favor.
 For the best results, you should always work with an experienced attorney through this part of the process.
-Your attorney will be able to help you prepare a compelling claim.
+Your attorneys will be able to help you prepare a compelling claim.

 Step 3: File the claim – To get your disability rating changed, you will need to file the VA’s official Supplemental Claim for Compensation form, also known as 21-526b.
 Please be sure that this form is filled out properly before submitting your claim.